The Problem with Web3 UX Today

 2. Explicit Sessions: The “Programmable Permission Slip”

 An Explicit Session is a more advanced and powerful tool.
-It’s designed for when a app needs to perform very specific tasks that interact with other external protocols.
+It’s designed for when an app needs to perform very specific tasks that interact with other external protocols.

 🎯 The Core Idea

-Instead of just trusting a whole app and its smart contracts, you are approving a precise list of rules for a temporary signer.
+Instead of trusting an app and its smart contracts only, you are approving a precise list of rules for a temporary signer that can interact with any smart contract.
 You are building a custom permission slip that says exactly what can be done, where it can be done, how much can be spent, for how long, and for which contracts.

 ⚙️ How It Works